-When looking for a US toll free number, you will often come across a variety of three-digit toll free codes such as 888, 844, 855, 866, 877, and 800 numbers.
+When looking for a US toll-free number, you will often come across a variety of three-digit toll-free codes such as 888, 844, 855, 866, 877, and 800 numbers.

-Toll Free Numbers: Definition and Benefits
+Toll-Free Numbers: Definition and Benefits

-A toll free number is a number that is free for callers.
-In other words, callers can reach a toll free number without being charged for the call.
-Instead, the toll free subscriber or the owner of the toll free number pays for the call.
+A toll-free number is a number that is free for callers.
+In other words, callers can reach a toll-free number without being charged for the call.
+Instead, the toll-free subscriber or the owner of the toll-free number pays for the call.
 This presents a major benefit because customers are more likely to call a business if the phone call is free.

-Why is There More Than One Code?
+Why Is There More Than One Code?

-These 1800 toll free numbers first originated in 1967 and were used primarily by hotels and rental car agencies.
+These 1800 toll-free numbers first originated in 1967 and were used primarily by hotels and rental car agencies.
 These agencies both take reservations from across the country.
 They also conducted a lot of business over the phone, before the internet.
 It was important for customers to reach these businesses for free.

-Difference Between the 3-digit Codes
+Difference Between the 3-digit Prefixes

-A toll free number will begin with one of the following three-digit codes: 800, 888, 877, 866, 855 or 844.
+A toll-free number will begin with one of the following toll-free prefixes: 800, 888, 877, 866, 855, or 844.
 The six formats are essentially the same.

 Which Prefix Should I Choose?

 800 numbers are more popular on common advertising media like television, billboards, and radio.
 Business analysts consider traditional 800 numbers to attract larger call volumes.
-A simple explanation: traditional 800 numbers are easily recognized as toll free numbers.
-People are still familiarizing themselves with the other toll free codes.
+A simple explanation: traditional 800 numbers are easily recognized as toll-free numbers.
+People are still familiarizing themselves with the other toll-free codes.

 However, if the 800 number that you want is taken, then you can buy an 888, 877, 866, 855, or 844 number and get the same benefits.

-How are Toll Free Numbers Assigned?
+How are Toll-Free Numbers Assigned?

-The FCC’s rules prohibit toll free service providers from warehousing or hoarding toll free numbers.
+The FCC’s rules prohibit toll-free service providers from warehousing or hoarding toll-free numbers.
 This means that a provider cannot legally reserve a number without having a subscriber in place.
-The FCC regulates this activity to ensure that a fair supply of toll free numbers is available.
+The FCC regulates this activity to ensure that a fair supply of toll-free numbers is available.

 Porting 800 Numbers

 The greatest advantage for consumers is portability.
-Porting means that a toll free user can “port” or move his number to a new provider when he changes providers.
+Porting means that a toll-free user can “port” or move his number to a new provider when he changes providers.
 Portability becomes especially useful when you have owned an 800 number for a long time.
 It eliminates the need to advertise a new number to clients when switching providers.

 Get 800 Numbers with Us

-If you want to purchase a toll free number or port your existing number to us, then simply sign up on our homepage.
-You can also contact our experts for assistance, if needed.
+If you want to purchase a toll-free number or port your existing number to us, then simply sign up on our homepage.
+You can also contact our experts for assistance if needed.